Animal Behavior

 Offered Alternating Fall Semester; Lecture hours:3,Other:3

 A survey of the animal phyla covering phylogenetic relationships, functional morphology, ecology, life histories, symbiosis, ontogeny and behavior.
 Includes hands-on study of organisms in lab and field.
-Prerequisites: (BIOL 203 and BIOL 204) or (BIOL 206 and BIOL 208) and permission of the instructor.
+Prerequisites: BIOL 203 and BIOL 204 and permission of the instructor.
 Crosslisted as ANBE 658, BIOL 358 and BIOL 658.

-Offered Fall Semester Only; Lecture hours:3; May require dissection or live animal experimentation
+Offered Either Fall or Spring; Lecture hours:3; May require dissection or live animal experimentation

 ANBE 371.
 Primate Minds.
 1 Credit.